Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

 Secondly, LLMs can use their multimodal fusion capabilities to combine visual information and language information to achieve more in-depth and comprehensive testing of GUIs.
 These multimodal fusion capabilities can improve the coverage and accuracy of vision-based GUI testing and discover more potential defects and problems.
-For example, LLMs can judge whether there are problems such as layout confusion, color discordance, or unclear fonts in the GUI based on the screenshot of the GUI and user feedback or comments or judge whether there are problems such as functional abnormalities, performance degradation, compatibility issues in the GUI based on the screenshot of the GUI and user operations or instructions.
+For example, LLMs can judge whether there are problems such as layout confusion, color discordance, or unclear fonts in the GUI based on the screenshot of the GUI.
 In \figref{fig:llm}, we show the caption generation capability of GPT-4(Vision) for app GUI screenshots, which is quite strong compared with non-LLM captioning models.
 GPT-4(Vision) can automatically identify the image is an app GUI screenshot and can precisely describe the app GUI contents.
 In addition, LLMs can also use their adaptive learning capabilities to conduct personalized and optimized testing based on different types and styles of GUIs.
 These adaptive learning capabilities can improve the flexibility and robustness of testing and adapt to different testing scenarios and requirements.
-For example, LLMs can choose different testing strategies and parameters based on the types and styles of the GUI or dynamically adjust test cases and test scripts based on changes and updates to the GUI.

 In summary, LLMs have broad application prospects and development space in GUI testing and are worth further exploration and research.
 LLMs not only provide more intelligent and efficient methods for vision-based GUI testing but also bring more innovation and value.